Coru89/coreykeller.ca/src/index.md

 heroHeading4: "Front-end Developer."
 heroImage: "/images/night-sky-fancy.png"
 page_sections:
+- template: about
+  backgroundColor: grey
+  imageURL: images/placeholder-image.jpg
+  imagePosition: left
+  buttonText: Learn more
+  buttonPath: "/services/websites"
+  title: Websites
+  imageAlt: placeholder
+  summary: |-
+    We deliver website solutions while keeping the project goal and the user expereince forefront.
+Picking the right technology stack and creating intuitive interfaces are of the utmost importance to us.

+    Our development team is expereinced with a wide variety of CMS platforms and take a right-tool-for-the-job approach.
+Our websites are optimized for page load speed, follow best practices and achieve pefect technical SEO scores in Google Lighthouse.
 # - template: portfolio-featured-panel
 #   title: Vanmade Gear
 #   summary: Nemo enim ipsam voluptatem quia voluptas sit aspernatur aut odit aut fugit,